scikit-hep/root_numpy/README.markdown

 Python Extension for converting root files to numpy [structure array](http://docs.scipy.org/doc/numpy/user/basics.rec.html).
 This is very useful for using in interactive data exploration environment like [ipython](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html) (especially notebook).

-Written in C++ with lots of pointer+memcpy magic and it doesn't call PyRoot so it's much faster if you are trying to read a large file.
+Written in C++ with lots of pointer+memcpy magic and it doesn't call PyRoot so it's much faster especially if you are trying to read a large file in to memory (100MB+ or even GB's of Data).

-Currently only support Float_t Int_t Double_t Bool_t and other basic types (no array yet) but this should cover a large number of use cases already.
+Currently only support basic types like Float_t Int_t Double_t Bool_t etc. No array support yet.
+This should cover a large number of use cases already.
 If you are trying to convert some other type, it will throw RunTimeError Unknown root type typename.

+Tab completion for numpy.recarray column name is also available with this [numpy patch](https://github.com/piti118/numpy/commit/a996292238ab98dcf53f2d48476d637eab9f1a72)

 Requirements
 ------------